davidfeng88/CollisionViz/README.md

   filters: {
     start: 420,
     finish: 420,
+    loaded: true,
   },
   collisions: {
+    "0:00": [
+      {
+        contributing_factor_vehicle_1: "Driver Inattention/Distraction",
+        contributing_factor_vehicle_2: "Unspecified",
+        ...
+      },
-    59: {
+      {
+        borough: "BROOKLYN",
+        contributing_factor_vehicle_1: "Outside Car Distraction",
+        contributing_factor_vehicle_2: "Unspecified",
+        ...
+      }
+    ],
       borough: "Brooklyn",
       contributing_factor_vehicle_1: "Unspecified",
       contributing_factor_vehicle_2: "Unspecified",
     },
-    60: {
+    "0:05": [
       ...
-    }
+    ],
     ...
   }
 }
 ```
-The state contains three slices:
+The state contains two slices:
+- `collisions` contains all the collisions of the selected day.
+The information was obtained by the Fetch API and it returns an array of all the collisions.
+The reducer organizes the collisions into arrays based on their time.
 - `filters` contains filters (start time and finish time) for the collisions.
 They are set by the control panel and rendered by the map information box.
-Whenever a filter is updated, an AJAX request is sent to the backend with the filter, and collisions that meet those conditions are populated in the `collisions` slice.
-- `collisions` contains all the collisions that meet the filter conditions.
-It is set by the filters and rendered by the map component.

 ### Filtering the collisions
 The internal state of `ControlPanel` component contains a field for `currentTime`. `oneStepForward` function increases `currentTime` by one minute, calculates the `start` and `finish` filters, and updates the `collisions` state slice.
 Several edge cases are also handled.
 For example, when the visualization just started, collisions happened before the start time should not be shown.